keitabroadwater/gnns_in_action/chapter_5/README.md

-### GNNs in Action Chapter 6 - Graph AutoEncoders
+### GNNs in Action Chapter 5 - Graph AutoEncoders
-NOTE: CODE IS BEING REVISED; REVISION TARGET JUNE 20 (JUNE 5)

-Chapter 6 of _"GNNs in Action"_ unveils the fascinating world of Graph AutoEncoders (GAEs).
+Chapter 5 of _"GNNs in Action"_ unveils the fascinating world of Graph AutoEncoders (GAEs).

 ### 📁 Folders and Files Included